notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 position.
 This also means that the setter should use "None of the other options" instead of "None of the above options" when setting questions.

-#### Making a question
+### Making a question & quiz

-To contribute a question, user first visit the `quiz/make` page.
+Instead of forcing users to start with a quiz, we would like to treat a question as a build block instead.
+Users are free to create as many questions as they like, and curate a quiz out of the created questions.
+This approach will allow for more reusability and flexibility in terms of generating a stream of questions.

+Current we offer two ways to make a question/quiz.
+One will be via a form (preferred) and there is also an option of using an markdown editor.
+Note that both options support markdown syntax.

+#### Option 1 (Form)

+User can fill in the form, the details of a question:

+- type
+- modules
+- question
+- correct answers
+- incorrect answers

+The question details will be parsed to retrieve individual fields and converted to a JSON object posted to the backend.
+The other details required for a question, such as an id and author id, will also be included in the JSON object to be saved.

+The same procedure is the same for creating a quiz.

+#### Option 2 (Markdown Editor)

-User can then type in according to the format, the details of a question:
+User can type in according to the format, the details of a question:

 ```
 ---